Calvin Spanbauer

 Bio/Description

-Calvin is a first-year Ph.D. student in the Science, Technology, and Environmental Policy (STEP) program at Princeton’s School of Public and International Affairs.
+Calvin is a Ph.D. candidate in the Science, Technology, and Environmental Policy (STEP) program at Princeton University’s School of Public and International Affairs.
 He is a member of the Behavioral Science and Policy Lab and is advised by Dr. Elke Weber.

-Previously, Calvin worked as a power market reform intern at RMI, an energy and environmental policy intern at China Policy, and a transportation system analyst at the National Renewable Energy Laboratory (NREL).
-Calvin holds a Master’s in China Studies from Peking University and a B.S. in Business Administration from Ohio State University.
+Calvin is currently an affiliate of the Energy Technologies Area at the Lawrence Berkeley National Laboratory (LBNL).
+He previously worked as a power market reform intern at RMI, an energy and environmental policy intern at China Policy, and a transportation system analyst at the National Renewable Energy Laboratory (NREL).
+He holds a Master’s in China Studies from Peking University and a B.S. in Business Administration from the Ohio State University.